theupdateframework/python-tuf/tuf/README-developer-tools.md

 ```

 When all changes to a project have been written, the Project instance can safely
 be deleted.

+The project can be loaded later to update changes to the project.
+The metadata
+contains checksums that have to match the actual files or else it won't be accepted
+by the upstream repository.

 <a name="loading_an_existing_project">
 To make changes to existing metadata, we will need the Project again.
 We can
 restore it with the load_project() function.

 ```
 >>> from tuf.developer_tool import *